KasperKnop/WEB2/08 Assignment 2/README.md

 -   On itslearning, hand in a **link.txt** file containing the link to your Pokedex hosted on GitHub Pages.

 The assignment can be developed alone or in groups of 2-4 and is evaluated on an approved/not approved basis.
 It must be approved in order to attend the course exam.

-*N.B.: If you'd like to create something different from a Pokedex, feel free to choose another API that suits your project.
-Just ensure that you can still meet all the requirements outlined above (pagination, detailed view, multiple pages...)!*

 <blockquote>
 <details>